metablaster/WindowsFirewallRuleset/README.md

 (project root directory) into `C:\` root drive directly.

 3. For first time user it's recommended to use Windows PowerShell, see [How to open Windows PowerShell](Readme/WindowsPowerShell.md)\
-If you would like to use PowerShell Core instead of Windows PowerShell keep in mind that in rare cases there might appear some issues hard to diagnose, in which case you can re-try with Windows PowerShell as suggested.
+If you would like to use PowerShell Core instead keep in mind that in rare cases there might appear some issues hard to diagnose, in which case you can re-try with Windows PowerShell as suggested.

 4. Otherwise the procedure for both PowerShell Core and Windows PowerShell is similar:\
 Open up extracted folder, right click into an empty space and there is an option to run PowerShell Core as Administrator (Assumes you enabled context menu during installment of PowerShell Core) if not open it manually.

-5. If you don't have PowerShell context menu then move to `C:\` root drive by executing following 2 lines (type or copy/paste following commands and hit enter for each), this is where you extracted your downloaded zip file
+5. If you don't have PowerShell context menu then move to `C:\` root drive by executing following two lines (type or copy/paste following commands and hit enter for each), this is where you extracted your downloaded zip file

     ```powershell
     c: